 Trading Up: I also wouldn't be shocked if we package some picks to move-up in the first round.
 If we do this, the no D-lineman section above would not apply.
 In such a case, I would expect us to take Ezechiel Ansah (BYU), Dion Jordan (Oregon), Kenny Vaccaro (Texas) - mostly because of a lack of depth at safety this year, Star Lotulelei (Utah) or even Tavon Austin (West Viginia).

-I know the Tavon Austin idea sounds crazy - but we don't have a speedy deep threat.
-Imagine what that could do and how having a guy in the mold of DeSean Jackson could allow Decker, Thomas and Welker to get open at will on underneath and intermediate routes.
+I know the Tavon Austin idea might raise some eyebrows - but we don't currently have a speedy deep threat.
+Imagine what that could do for the offense.
+Just imagine how having a guy like that could allow Decker, Thomas and Welker to get open at will on underneath and intermediate routes.
 We would go from having the best wide receiving corp in the league to having the best wide receiving corp, arguably, that the league has ever seen.

 - GJ OUT